cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 all inferrencing is done at the time that the triple is added to the database.
 The second is called _backwards-chaining_ which is implemented by Stardog.
-In this strategy, the system uses a user query as a goal and works backards from that goal.
+In this strategy, the system uses a user query as a goal and works backwards from that goal.
 If the goal cannot be logically inferred from the set of triples and the ontologies present in the Triplestore, nothing is returned.
 Backwards-chaining is the inverse of forward-chaining.

-These two stratagies have a large effect on how a user will perceive a system when querying it.
-In the forward-chaining strategy, all inferrences are done at the time that the files are added to the Triplestore.
+These two strategies have a large effect on how a user will perceive a system when querying it.
+In the forward-chaining strategy, all inferences are done at the time that the files are added to the Triplestore.
 This means that the repository on disk can be very large relative to the RDF files ingested.
 For instance, at the time of writing, GraphDB's on disk representation of IrishGen, using